My Account

 Key Takeaway

-• Choose a strength that matches the skills that you find in the job offer.
+• Choose a strength that matches the skills from the job offer.

 Focus on your best skills and achievements.
 Answer with self-awareness and confidence.
 Do this, and you can survive even the zombie apocalypse of job interviews.

-Still not sure how to talk about your strengths during an interview?
-We can help!
-Leave us a comment and we will help you identify your best strengths before the big day.
+Still not sure how to talk about your strengths and weaknesses during an interview?
+I can help!
+Leave me a comment, and I’ll help you identify your best strengths before the big day.

 About Zety’s Editorial Process